turchak/kottans_frontend/README.md

 ## Task 7 ##
 1. Offline Web Applications
 - that was difficult part of my learning front-end, to many new things, and methods which i never seen before, but it was a great expereance to do offline first app
 - Service Worker at all surpriced me.
-And working with cache and indexDb too.
+And working with cache and indexDb too
 - I need more expereince to fully understand how use that all matereal in real applications...

 ![Offline Web Applications screeenshot](/task_07/offline-web-applications.png)